-The Scheme envisages purchase of MFP, Incidence charge, Infrastructure development i.e. Modernization of Haats & 50 MT. capacity Arrangement points & Honey cluster.
+The Scheme envisages purchase of MFP, Incidencial charge, Infrastructure development i.e. Modernization of Haats & 50 MT. capacity Arrangement points & Honey cluster.

 The Scheme is sharing 75% central govt. & 25% State govt. basis.
 Central Government released fund of Rs.
 825 lac & State released Rs.
 133.83 lac against 25% share of Rs.
 178.46 lac.
-The corporation started the procurement of MFP in the jurisdiction of regional office Nashik, Nandurbar, Jawhar, Junnar, Bhandara, Gadchiroli, Chandrapur, Yavatmal, Dharani & SRO Aheri.
+The corporation started the procurement of MFP in the jurisdiction of regional office Nashik, Nandurbar, Jowar, Junnar, Bhandara, Gadchiroli, Chandrapur, Yavatmal, Dharani & SRO Aheri.

-(1) Supplies to Government Ashram Schools
+(2) Supplies to Government Ashram Schools

-In the year 2015-2016 the Corporation has supplied various foodgrains grocery and other articles to 529 Government Ashram Schools.
+In the year 2014-2015 the Corporation has supplied various foodgrains grocery and other articles to 520 Government Ashram Schools as well as 200 Government Hostels.
 In purchase of Government G.R. dated 25th Feb 2014 foodgrains are provided to Ashram Schools under the rates fixed by purchase committee No. 1 Headed by Commissioner, Tribal Development Nashik.
 The Government sanction 3% amount of the total supply for the transportation expenditure.